Fire Path

 Introduction

-In the FIRE community, the 4% rule is often treated as gospel.
+In the FIRE community, the 4% rule has become something of a standard answer.

 Where Did the 4% Rule Come From?